Quantifying the Bayesian Evidence for a Planet in Radial Velocity Data: Observational and Statistical Models

 \subsubsection{Priors}

-For teams adopting a Bayesian framework, we asked that they adopt a common set of priors described below in order to enable direct comparisons of their results.
+\REWRITE{In the Bayesian framework, the prior probability density function specifies the state of information prior to taking the observation.
+It could thus vary from system to system, or as additional information becomes available (for example from transits). } \REWRITE{To enable direct comparisons of results across teams, we asked that they adopt a common set of priors described below.
+We use a prior that is plausible and convenient to implement, albeit not necessarily informed by orbital mechanics or the latest exoplanet statistics.}

 We assumed a prior that factorizes in terms of each planet's orbital period ($P_i$), RV semi-amplitude ($K_i$), eccentricity ($e_i$), argument of pericenter ($\omega_i$) and mean anomaly at epoch ($M_i$), as well as the RV offset ($C$) and the white-noise term ($\sigma_J$).
 Note that for the purpose of computing evidences, teams adopted an orbital period prior ranging from 1.25 to $10^4$ days.

 \begin{itemize} \item For each planet's orbital period, we assumed a truncated Jeffreys prior, $p(P) \, dP = \frac{dP}{P} \times \frac{1}{\log(P_{\max}/P_{\min})}$ for $P_{\min} \le P \le P_{\max}$.
 For the primary analysis, we assumed $P_{\min}=1.25$ day and $P_{\max}=10^4$ days for each of the planets.
 For an alternative analysis, we provided specific values of $P_{\min,i}$ and $P_{\max,i}$ for each planet and dataset to be described in \S \ref{sec-altpriors}. \item For each planet's RV semi-amplitude, we assumed a truncated modified Jeffreys prior, $p(K) \, dK = \frac{dK}{K_0(1+K/K_0)} \times \frac{1}{\log(1+K_{\max}/K_0)}$ for $0<K\le K_{\max}$, where $K_0=1$ m/s and $K_{max}=999$ m/s. \item For each planet's eccentricity, we assumed a truncated Rayleigh distribution, $p(e) \, de = \,\,\,$ $\frac{e\, de}{\sigma_e^2} \exp\left(-\frac{e^2}{2\sigma_e^2}\right)/ \left[ 1-\exp\left(-\frac{e_{\max}^2}{2\sigma_e^2}\right) \right]$ from $0 \leq e < e_{\max} = 1$ and zero for $e\ge e_{\max} = 1$, where $\sigma_e = 0.2$. \item For each planet's argument of pericenter, we assumed a uniform distribution, $p(\omega) \, d\omega = \frac{d\omega}{2\pi}$ from $0 \leq \omega < 2\pi$ radians. \item For each planet's mean anomaly, we assumed a uniform distribution, $p(M) \, dM = \frac{dM}{2\pi}$ from $0 \leq M < 2\pi$ radians. \item For the additional white-noise term, we assumed a truncated modified Jeffreys prior, $p(\sigma_J) \, d\sigma_J = \frac{d\sigma_J}{\sigma_{J,0}(1+\sigma_J/\sigma_{J,0})} \times \frac{1}{\log(1+\sigma_{J,\max}/\sigma_{J,0})}$ for $0<\sigma_{J,0} \le \sigma_{J,\max}$, where $\sigma_{J,0}=1$ m/s and $\sigma_{J,\max}=99$ m/s. \item For the RV velocity offset, we assumed a uniform distribution, $p(C) \, dC = \frac{dC}{2C_{\max}}$ from $-C_{\max} \le C \le C_{\max}$, where $C_{\max} = 1,000$ m/s. \end{itemize} Here, the $\log$ refers to the natural logarithm.
 The combined prior for a given $n$-planet model is